Private/ Professional Land Mobile Radio

 In order to improve spectrum efficiency, and to promote migration from analogue to digital PMR, administrations may consider identification of a minimum required spectral efficiency to support the migration to digital, more spectrum efficient technology which will allow the creation of additional channel capacity within the same radio spectrum, and support more users.
 This also provides an opportunity to upgrade radio systems and improve interoperability.
 Furthermore, based on available digital narrowband PMR/PAMR technology and the national needs, the administration may impose a minimum required spectral efficiency such as 6.25 kHz or 12.5 kHz.

-6 Current activities in the ECC on PMR/PAMR
+6 Recent activities in the ECC on PMR/PAMR

 The webpage of Project Team FM54 can be found here.